jlin/Urocissa/README.md

 | Existing Folders           | ❌     |

 ## Steps to Set Up and Use the App

-To quickly set up and try Urocissa using Docker on Linux, follow these steps:
+To instantly set up and try Urocissa using Docker on Linux, follow these steps:

-### Quick Setup with Docker
+### Instant Setup with Docker

 1. **Clone the Repository**